Soft, medium or firm mattress?

 Firstly, in the mattress industry, there has to be a precise definition of soft, medium or firm which there isn’t.
 One person may find one mattress soft and another person may find it firm.
 This is because most of the time the retailers are using the spring tension to explain the relative firmness of the mattress which is incorrect.

 The best way to choose what firmness of mattress you are looking for is to identify what spring tension your bodyweight requires and then pick the comfort layers and how they will feel.
-Alternatively, why not call our friendly team who can help explain which mattresses will be suitable for you based on a few simple questions.
+However, most retailers wont tell you this as they want you to make a far quicker decision.
+Using the spring tension incorrectly in this way allows them to cut to the chase when making the sale.

 - The Spring Tension which is dictated by your body weight